Henry II of France: Early years and accession

-His attachment to Diane caused a breach with his father in 1544; the royal mistress Anne de Pisseleu d'Heilly persuaded Francis that Henry and Diane were conspiring on behalf of the Constable Montmorency, who had been banished from court in 1540.
-Francis banished Diane from court.
-Henry also withdrew to the Château d'Anet; father and son were reconciled in 1545.
+Henry's attachment to Diane caused a breach with his father in 1544.
+Francis I's mistress Anne de Pisseleu d'Heilly, persuaded the king that Henry and Diane were conspiring on behalf of the Constable Montmorency, who had been banished from court in 1540.
+Francis banished Diane from court, and Henry withdrew to the Château d'Anet.
+Father and son were reconciled in 1545.